-Her writing has appeared in Art in America, BOMB, East of Borneo, Millennium Film Journal, C Magazine, and The Third Rail, and she is the editor of Warm Equations (Édition Patrick Frey, 2016).
-Translations are forthcoming from Semiotext(e) and Éditions Lutanie.
+Rachel Valinsky is a writer, editor, and curator based in New York.
+She currently works as an Editor at Primary Information.
+Her writing has appeared in Art in America, Art-Agenda, Artforum, Frieze, BOMB Magazine, Millennium Film Journal, and elsewhere.
+Translations have been published by Semiotext(e) and Éditions Lutanie, where she is a contributing editor.
 She was an art writer in residence at the Banff Centre in 2015 and an art critic in residence at CUE Art Foundation and Art21 Magazine in 2016.

 Rachel has curated exhibitions, performances, and public programs at The Kitchen, The Queens Museum, BAM, Judson Memorial Church, Emily Harvey Foundation, and Knockdown Center.
 She was 2018-2019 Andrew W. Mellon Curatorial Fellow at the Queens Museum, 2017-2018 Curatorial Fellow at The Kitchen, 2017-2019 Friday Night Series Co-Curator at the Poetry Project with Mirene Arsanios, and 2016 Curator for the Segue Reading Series.

 She is also co-founder and Artistic Director of Wendy's Subway, a library, writing space, and independent publisher in Brooklyn, New York.

 Rachel holds a BA in Art History and Comparative Literature from Columbia University and is a doctoral candidate in Art History at The Graduate Center, City University of New York, where her research centers on 1970s and ’80s performance in the Americas.
 She teaches Art History at New York University and Brooklyn College.